 Although Honduras has been nominally a secular state since 1880, the legislature declares the Roman Catholic Church and the Evangelical Confederation of Honduras as legally recognized churches, and these churches only.

-The constitution allows other religious bodies to register as non-profit associations with the benefits of non-profit status.
+The Constitution allows other religious bodies to register as non-profit associations with the benefits of non-profit status.
 And all citizens are free to practice the religion or belief of their choice.
 But the two official churches receive a range of additional privileges and benefits available to them alone, such as tax exemption for clergy salaries and state recognition of religious marriages.

 Freedom of expression, advocacy of humanist values

-Although the constitution guarantees freedom of expression and press freedom, these rights have been systematically violated since the most recent coup in 2009.
 Most large broadcasters and publishers are owned by powerful businessmen and politicians who supported the coup.
 Opposition and community media that dare to report human rights violations or land conflicts are exposed to serious reprisals, with the direct complicity of the police, armed forces and private militia controlled by businessmen and politicians.
 Harassment includes police surveillance, assaults, threats, blocked transmissions, and power outages.
 This has been seen in the persecution of opposition media such Radio Uno, Radio Globo and Canal 36, and community radio stations such as Radio Coco Dulce and La Voz de Zacate Grande.